ContractLand/terra-bridge-btc/README.md

 Any transfer requests with approval from *N/2 + 1* validators are finalized.
 This process continues indefinitely unless *N/2* or more validators become unresponsive, in which case the bridge halts.

 ## Security Assumptions
 The bridge is secure as long as the attacker controls less than 51% of the validator pool.

 ## Rewarding and Slashing
 Validators are incentivized to stay online and contribute to the bridge's security by relaying transfer requests for transfer fee rewards.
 For each relayed transfer message, the relaying validator earn a portion of the corresponding transfer fee.
 At the same time, to prevent validators from going offline without revoking their validator status (i.e withdraw their stake), a slashing mechanism is put in place.
 If a validator fails to perform the relay for a transfer message, he will get slashed a portion of his deposited stake.

 - how to proof validator missing tx

-## Protocol Interface
+## Home Bridge Implementation
+The home bridge will be written in Solidity and ran on EVM, the implemention of which would closely ressemble that of Parity Bridge <here>.

-The Home Bridge implemention (e.g Ethereum side) will follow the interface of:
+The home bridge will follow the following interface:
 - `transferToForeign(bytes homeTokenAddress, address recipient, uint amount)`

-## Home Bridge Implementation
+- `TransferToForeign(...)`
+- `TransferFromForeign(...)`

+The HomeToken (pegged token used on home chain to represent foreign token) will be a Mintable and Burnable token <openzeppelin>.
+This allows the token to be burned on transfer outs (to foreign), and minting of new tokens to recipient on transfer in (from foreign), keeping the total balance of the token supply static.

 - bridge contracts
-- pegged token contract, erc827, burnable, mintable, reference openzeppelin

 ## Foreign Bridge Implementation for EVM Based Chains
 The Foreign bridge can be implemented via smart contracts in Solidity.
 Using EVENTs, validators can efficiently be notified of incoming transfer requests from both side of the bridge.
 Messages relayed by the validators into the bridge contracts are signed with elliptic curve digital signature (ECDSA) and validated on-chain using *ecrecover*.